gsaone/grid-based-plugin-for-gimp/README.md

 - Added function create guides in full size image or in selection

 ####CURRENT FEATURES
-- Create table guides (columns, rows, spacing)
+- Create table guides (columns, rows, gutter)
 - Create guides at borders
 - Create guides in center
 - Create guides in full size image or in selection